Coraopolis, Pennsylvania: Growth to modern day

 Coraopolis' first municipal building was built in 1897 on State Avenue and was used until 1929, when next building was constructed on Fifth Ave.
 Coraopolis dedicated a new municipal complex on Fourth Ave in 2017 that houses all municipal departments, including the police and fire stations.

 Two significant contributions to modern educational practice took place in the area.
 In 1955, Dr. Harry Houtz published a six-year study in the National Education Journal demonstrating that phonics was a more effective way of teaching reading, and in 1957, Herbert Snell published his study of performance-based academic tracking in junior high, which became widely adopted.
 Coraopolis and Neville Township merged their schools to form Cornell School District in 1971, and all students reported to the new Cornell Educational Center in 1976.

 Coraopolis is the birthplace of actors Michael Keaton and S. William Hinzman.
 Jerry Gibson, a Negro league baseball player, played here for the Coraopolis Grays.
-The corporate headquarters for Dick's Sporting Goods is located in Corapolis.
+The corporate headquarters for American Bridge Company are located in Coraopolis.

 Coraopolis is experiencing a period of revitalization highlighted by new storefront businesses and façade improvements in the central business district.
 In 2017, two new brewpubs, a craft distillery, a coffee shop, a restaurant, and several other small businesses opened their doors.
 Coraopolis also shares a new athletic complex with neighboring Robinson and Moon Townships that will feature soccer, rugby, and lacrosse fields, when completed.
 The 1896 Richardsonian Romanesque train station is also being restored, and will become a community center and event space once completed.